Send Webhooks with Kotlin (Ktor)

 <iframe src="http://app.svix.com/login#key=eyJhcHBJZCI6ICJhcHBfMXRSdFlMN3pwWWR2NHFuWTRRZFI1azE4eXQ0IiwgInRva2VuIjogImFwcHNrX2UxOUN0Rm5hbTFoOU1Gamh5azRSMTUzNUNSd05VSWI0In0=" style="width: 100%; height: 100%; border: none;" > </iframe>

-In addition to helping you send webhooks to your users, we also help your users to easily verify the authenticity and security of the webhooks they receive from you.
+In addition to helping you send webhooks to your users, we also provide several resources to make it easy for your users to receive webhooks from you.

 We offer easy to use docs for how to safely consume webhooks which you can share with your users directly: Consuming Webhooks documentation.

 That's it!
 We covered everything you need to know in order to integrate Svix with your service.
-Though there are many more APIs that you can use to improve the experience of your users or your own development experience.
+There are many more APIs that you can use to improve the experience of your users or your own development team.
 Two such examples are event types and the Svix CLI.
 For the most up to date information please refer to the Svix docs.

 If you have any questions, or you just want to chat, please join the Svix Slack community.